harishmuh/PneumoScan-Junior/model_development/README.md

 # 🧠 Model Development (under construction)

-This directory documents the development process of the deep learning model used in the **PneumoScan Junior App**.
+This directory documents the research and development process of the deep learning model used in the **PneumoScan Junior App**.

-Rather than selecting a single architecture from the outset, multiple convolutional neural network (CNN) models were developed, trained, evaluated, and compared using the same pediatric chest X-ray dataset.
+Five convolutional neural network (CNN) architectures were developed and evaluated for automated pediatric pneumonia detection from chest X-ray images.
+Rather than selecting an architecture from the outset, each candidate model was trained using a consistent pipeline and compared using multiple evaluation metrics.
 The objective was to identify a model that achieved strong classification performance while also providing meaningful explainability through Gradient-weighted Class Activation Mapping (Grad-CAM).

-> **Note**
->
-> The notebook contained in this directory represents the original training pipeline used to develop the final model.
-Because deep learning training involves stochastic processes (random initialization, GPU nondeterminism, library versions, and data augmentation), rerunning the notebook may produce slightly different numerical results while maintaining similar overall performance trends.
+Because the dataset is imbalanced, Balanced Accuracy and ROC-AUC were considered the primary model selection criteria, while Accuracy, Precision, Sensitivity, and Specificity were used as supporting metrics.

 ---